-Each cabinet, Master and Slave, periodically activates a cycle for drying and cleaning the atomising nozzles.
+Each cabinet, Main and Secondary, periodically activates a cycle for drying and cleaning the atomising nozzles.
 A special piston driven by a powerful spring periodically removes any mineral salts deposited in the opening of the nozzles, thus significantly reducing the frequency of cleaning operations.

 MCmultizone ensures a very high level of hygiene, as a result of:

 • automatic emptying of the water line whenever the unit stops;